Maxim-Mazurok/google-api-typings-generator/gapi.client.logging/readme.md

 await gapi.client.logging.entries.write({  });

 /*
-Creates a new exclusion in a specified parent resource.
+Creates a new exclusion in the _Default sink in a specified parent resource.
 Only log entries belonging to that resource can be excluded.
 You can have up to 10 exclusions in a resource.
 */
 await gapi.client.logging.exclusions.create({ parent: "parent",  });

 /*
-Deletes an exclusion.
+Deletes an exclusion in the _Default sink.
 */
 await gapi.client.logging.exclusions.delete({ name: "name",  });

 /*
-Gets the description of an exclusion.
+Gets the description of an exclusion in the _Default sink.
 */
 await gapi.client.logging.exclusions.get({ name: "name",  });

 /*
-Lists all the exclusions in a parent resource.
+Lists all the exclusions on the _Default sink in a parent resource.
 */
 await gapi.client.logging.exclusions.list({ parent: "parent",  });

 /*
-Changes one or more properties of an existing exclusion.
+Changes one or more properties of an existing exclusion in the _Default sink.
 */
 await gapi.client.logging.exclusions.patch({ name: "name",  });